The adaptive hash index enables

 appropriate combinations of workload and sufficient memory for the

-sacrificing any transactional features or
+buffer pool without sacrificing transactional features or

 reliability.
-This

-feature is enabled by the
+The adaptive hash index is enabled by the

-option, or turned off by the
+variable, or turned off at server startup by

-If a table fits almost entirely in main memory, a hash index can
+If a table fits almost entirely in main memory, a hash index

-speed up queries by enabling direct lookup of any element,
+speeds up queries by enabling direct lookup of any element,

 turning the index value into a sort of pointer.